 We sell the electricity we generate in the Czech Republic on markets such as the PXE and the EEX, which trade electricity contracts denominated in Euro.
-As a result, the revenues we receive from these sales are either denominated in Euro or denominated in Czech crowns, but derived from Euro-denominated electricity prices and the Euro/CZK exchange rate at the time the contract concludes.
+As a result, the revenues we receive from these sales are either denominated in Euro or denominated in Czech crowns, but derived from Euro-denominated electricity prices and the EUR/CZK exchange rate at the time the contract is concluded.
 However, a significant portion of our operating expenses and capital expenditure needs related to power generation in the Czech Republic are denominated in Czech crowns, leading to substantial foreign exchange risk.
 We also generate revenues and incur costs in currencies other than Euro and Czech crown, including Bulgarian lev, Polish zloty, Romanian lei and Turkish lira.
-We believe our Euro denominated indebtedness acts as a natural foreign exchange risks or our failure to manage or make use of financial or natural hedging in order to manage our exposure to foreign exchange risk could have a material adverse effect on our business, results of operations and financial condition.
+We believe that our Euro denominated indebtedness acts as a natural foreign exchange hedge for our exposure to Euro denominated revenues and we also engage in transaction currency hedging, however, any increase in our exposure to foreign exchange risk or our failure to manage or make use of financial or natural hedging in order to manage our exposure to foreign exchange risk could have a material adverse effect on our business, results of operations and financial condition.

-The Czech Republic has experienced growing public finance deficits which could potentially destabilize the Czech crown against foreign currencies, increase inflation and increase the borrowing costs of the Czech Republic through lower debt ratings.
-The Czech crown volatility is affected by the overall development of the global economy and the relative perception of risks associated with new E.U. member states and other central and eastern European countries.
+The Czech Republic has experienced growing public finance deficits which could potentially destabilize the Czech crown against foreign currencies, increase inflation and increase the borrowing costs of the Czech Republic through lower debtratings.
+The Czech crown volatility is affected by the overall development of the global economy and the relative perception of risks associated with new E.U. member states and other central and eastern European countries as well as withdrawal of E.U. member states from the E.U. or the Eurozone.
 The volatility of the Czech crown is also affected by the anticipated date that the Czech Republic will join the Eurozone, which has been delayed due to political developments and the growing public and budget deficit of the Czech Republic.
 As of the date of this Base Prospectus, there is no official target date for the Czech Republic to join the Eurozone.
-In addition, we cannot give any assurance that any government and monetary authorities will not impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate.
-Any significant change or fluctuation in the Czech crown's exchange rate or inflation in the Czech Republic could have a material adverse effect on our business, results of operations and financial condition.
+Since November 2013, the Czech National Bank has been intervening in the markets to weaken the Czech crown against the euro and there is a significant uncertainty as to when the interventions will be terminated by the Czech National Bank.